Minh111104/Cooking_recipe/README.md

 - Click on a recipe to view details.
 - Use the form to add new recipes.
 - Edit or delete recipes as needed.

+# License
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.